-- Gross and histological morphology of the cervical gill slit gland of the pygmy sperm whale (Kogia breviceps) , ANATOMICAL RECORD-ADVANCES IN INTEGRATIVE ANATOMY AND EVOLUTIONARY BIOLOGY (2021)
+- Melon and rostral muscle morphology of Gervais' beaked whale (Mesoplodon europaeus): Alternating patterns of bilateral asymmetry , ANATOMICAL RECORD-ADVANCES IN INTEGRATIVE ANATOMY AND EVOLUTIONARY BIOLOGY (2023)

 Probiotics and prebiotics are live microbes and microbial substrates, respectively, which may be supplemented in the diet to alter the gastrointenstinal tract microbiota to favorable species such as lactic acid bacteria.
 These supplements have been shown in some terrestrial and aquatic species to confer numerous favorable effects on production efficiency, immuno-stimulation, disease resistance and gut morphology.
 Very little effort has been directed to evaluation of the efficacy of these products during hatchery rearing from the early larval stages through metamorphosis to the fingerling stage.
 Two commercially available probiotics (Aqua Blend from bio-CAt and Bactocell from Lallemand0; and two commercially available prebiotics (GroBiotic-A from IIC and SiLO Health from BASF) will be administered.
 In vitro clinical trials and in vivo hatchery trials will be conducted.
 Data will include length, weight gain, feed palatability and survival.
 Results of the project will be distributed to aquaculturists through refereed journal publication, articles in trade journals, conferences and a Southern Regional Aquaculture Center fact sheet.